anhsmith/FishList/README.md

 This is a centralised list of fishes for EventMeasure for my lab.

-The file to be used in EventMeasure is MasseySpeciesList.txt.
-Additional info is in the MasseySpeciesListInfo.csv
+The file to be used in EventMeasure is _SpeciesList.txt_.
+Additional info is in the _SpeciesListInfo.csv_

 The script 'FishListScript.R' downloads the 'SpeciesInfo' sheet in https://github.com/anhsmith/DuffyNZReefFish/blob/master/DuffyNZReefFishMASTER.xlsx and formats it for EventMeasure.